wandb/docs/docs/ref/js/README.md

 - Debug LLM applications with interactive traces
 - Debug [LangChain.js](https://github.com/hwchase17/langchainjs) usage

-This library is compatible with Node and modern Web Browsers.
+This library is compatible with Node and modern JS run times.

 You can find the source code for the JavaScript client in the [Github repository](https://github.com/wandb/wandb-js).